xxiaoweii/tp/docs/DeveloperGuide.md

 3. **JavaFX UI**: A user interface framework in Java for creating interactive and visually appealing desktop applications
 4. **Mainstream OS**: Windows, Linux, Unix, OS-X
 5. **PlantUML**: A text-based tool for creating diagrams using simple text descriptions
-6. **Private contact detail**: A contact detail that is not meant to be shared with others
-7. **Sequence Diagram**: A visual tool showing the order of actions between system components or objects
+6. **Sequence Diagram**: A visual tool showing the order of actions between system components or objects

 *{More to be added}*